web-infra-dev/modern.js/packages/toolkit/main-doc/en/docusaurus-plugin-content-docs/current/apis/app/commands/inspect.md

 ## Verbose content

-By default, the inspect command will omit the function content in the config object, you can use the `env` option to output the full content of the function:
+By default, the inspect command will omit the function content in the config object, you can use the `--verbose` option to output the full content of the function:

 ```bash
 modern inspect --verbose